webyrd/Barliman/README.md

 * perhaps use delayed goals to implement arithmetic over floating point numbers, and other tricky operations.
 If the arguments do not become instantiated enough, Barliman should be non-commital (can't synthesize code, and can't prove tests are not consistent with the code until the code is more instantiated).

-KNOWN LIMITATIONS AND BUGS:
+KNOWN LIMITATIONS:

-* non-specific error indication (the color changes for the text, but does not show which part of the text caused the error)
+* Non-specific error indication (the color changes for the text, but does not show which part of the text caused the error)
-* the `lambda` form does not contain an implicit `begin`
+* Currently the UI only supports 6 tests.
+Should allow more tests to be added.
+* Test inputs and outputs are `NSTextField`s rather than `NSTextView`s, which makes writing longer and more complicated tests awkward.

+KNOWN ERRORS:

+* There seems to be one or more race conditions -- for example, typing a bunch of characters quickly seems less reliable than pressing one chacter at a time more slowly.
+Sometimes the progress spinners stop spinning but are still displayed.
+Other times the Best Guess process doesn't seem to get started, or is killed prematurely.
+Usually waiting a second and typing a space will clear things up, but I need to track down the underlying problem.
+* It is possible, rarely, to exit Barliman and still have a Scheme process running in the background.
+Need a way to better track which processes have been started and make sure to kill them.
+Or potentially use something like `ulimit` when launching a process.
+* The miniKanren queries constructed by Barliman expose several local variable names and a number of global variable names that could accidentally or intentionally be used by the programmer.
+Need to tighten this up.
-* closing one of the windows means the window cannot be reopened!  oops
+* closing one of the windows means the window cannot be reopened!
+Oops.
+I'm not going to worry about this until I decide what to do with the Semantics window.

 DONE (features on the TODO list implemented since the original release of Barliman)